What is Fair Trade Coffee?

 The Impact of Fair Trade

-Note: You can get a further breakdown of some of these statistics on fairtradecertified.org’s “About” page and “Our Impact” page.
+You can get a further breakdown of some of these statistics on fairtradecertified.org’s About page and 'Our Impact' page.

-Here’s a quick 2-minute video with Paul Rice, the President and CEO of Fair Trade USA, that summarizes many of the benefits and results of fair trade:
+Here’s a quick 2-minute video with Paul Rice, the President and CEO of Fair Trade USA (an American non-profit organization focused on global issues), that summarizes many of the benefits and results of fair trade:

 What are Some Fair Trade Coffee Brands?

-Here are a few great brands of Fair Trade coffee to consider.
+So, are you ready to buy fair trade coffee now?
+Here are a few Fair Trade certified brands of great coffee to consider.

 - A great medium dark roast from Ethical Bean Coffee.